PKDT-93/PKDT-93/README.md

 # Hi there, I'm Peter Tran! 👋 Welcome to my profile

 I'm a fourth-year Computer Science student at the University of Calgary, with a previous background in Supply Chain Management.
-I found my true passions to be in technology, particularly in human-computer interactions & software engineering, where I can dream and build up my ideas, see how the tools I make can make an impact to everyone.
+I found my true passions to be in technology, particularly in human-computer interactions & software engineering, where I can dream and build my ideas, and see how the tools I make can make an impact to everyone.
 My particular interests are in web development, UX&D, and game design.

 <hr/>